National Investigations Committee On Aerial Phenomena: 1960s

 By the early 1960s, much of the American public was keenly interested in UFOs and NICAP's membership peaked at around 14,000.
 This influx of members greatly improved the group's finances.

 Hillenkoetter left the board in 1962.

 In 1964, NICAP published The UFO Evidence, edited by Richard H. Hall, a summary of hundreds of unexplained reports studied by NICAP investigators up to 1963.
 Sightings were systematically broken down by witness category and special types of evidence.
 For example, individual chapters were devoted to sightings by military personnel, pilots and aviation experts, and scientists and engineers.
 Another chapter was devoted to evidence of intelligent control and yet another to physical evidence or interactions, such as electromagnetic effects, radar tracking, photographs, sound, physiological effects, and so on.
 Another section examined observed patterns, such as descriptions of shape, colors, maneuvers, flight behavior, and concentrations of sightings.
 This book is still considered an invaluable reference source in the field of UFO studies.

 When the United States Air Force, in collaboration with the University of Colorado, established the Condon Committee (1966–68) to study UFOs, NICAP initially aided its investigations, but Keyhoe quickly became disenchanted and limited NICAP's role.
 NICAP formally severed ties with the Condon Committee in early 1968.
 Following the publication of the Condon Committee's report (which concluded there was nothing extraordinary about UFOs) in January, 1969, public interest in the subject abated, and NICAP's membership rapidly dropped to about 5000.

-1969 saw the last NICAP efforts of any significance, two monographs: Strange Effects from UFOs and UFOs: A New Look.
+The last NICAP efforts of any significance were in 1969, two monographs: Strange Effects from UFOs and UFOs: A New Look.